openhab/openhab-addons/bundles/org.openhab.binding.nobohub/README.md

 ## Organize your setup

 Nobø Hub uses a combination of status types (Normal, Comfort, Eco, Away), profiles types (Comfort, Eco, Away, Off), predefined temperature types (Comfort, Eco, Away), zones and override settings to organize and enable different features.
 This makes it possible to control the heaters in many different scenarios and combinations.
 The following is a suggested way of organizing the binding with the Hub for a good level of control and flexibility.

 If you own panels with a physical Comfort temperature override, you need to use the Eco temperature type for setting level used by the day based profiles.
-If not, you can use either Comfort or Eco to set wanted leve.
+If not, you can use either Comfort or Eco to set wanted level.

 Start by creating the following profiles in the Nobø Hub App: